 Pacific County Waterways: Naselle River, Columbia River, Pacific Ocean

 Another beautiful motorcycle loop begins at the Astoria Bridge, takes you north on the 101 through the charming port town of Ilwaco, to two lighthouses, then along the Willapa Bay National Wildlife Refuge, and beside the Naselle River.
 For an ultra local experience, take Parpala Road, a rural county lane that follow along the Naselle River and connects Highway 101 to Highway 4.

 The full loop is about 75 miles and will take you about 1.5 hours without stops, but you should definitely stretch your legs at Cape Disappointment State Park and explore the Northhead Lighthouse.
 You might also want to stop and take in the view at Dismal Nitch, located one mile east of the Astoria-Megler Bridge, visit Middle Village Station Camp, or learn about the Chinook Tribe at Fort Columbia State Park (immediately after the tunnel).

 LBP Loop: Beach to Bay

 Another stunning motorcycle loop is riding up the ocean side of the Long Beach Peninsula and down the bay side (or visa versa).
 Mosey along this slow, enjoyable scenic ride with lots of beauty along the way.
 You’ll travel through all the charming villages of the Peninsula, including Seaview, Klipsan, Long Beach, Ocean Park, Oysterville and Nahcotta.
 Each village has its own charm and points of interests.
 At the far north end of the Peninsula stop and check out Ledbetter State Park with expansive view of Willapa Bay and the Pacific Ocean.
-Note that a Discover Pass is required to park at Ledbetter and any of the other State Parks.
+Note that a Discover Pass is required to park at Leadbetter and any of the other State Parks.

 Plan Your Trip